 How To Use Customer Churn Analysis

 Customer churn analysis helps companies dig into the reasons why customers leave.
 (Yes, it’s also important to understand why they upsell or down sell, but we’re focusing on churn for now.
-For a more nuanced look at the impact of churn, check out The Churn Virus.

 The three biggest factors that lead customers to churn are: